tranchien2000/VieNeu-TTS/README.md

 Then open `http://127.0.0.1:7860` to:

-- Pick one of six reference voices
+- Pick one of ten reference voices (5 male, 5 female; North and South accents)
 - Upload your own reference audio + transcript
 - Enter up to 250 characters per request (recommended)
 - Preview or download the synthesized audio